ipfs/kubo/docs/config.md

 Your node will automatically _use_ public relays from the network if it detects that it cannot be reached from the public internet (e.g., it's behind a firewall) and get a `/p2p-circuit` address from a public relay.

-This is likely the feature you're looking for.
+This is likely the feature you're looking for, but see also:

-See also:
 - [`Swarm.RelayService.Enabled`](#swarmrelayserviceenabled) if your node should act as a limited relay for other peers
 - Docs: [Libp2p Circuit Relay](https://docs.libp2p.io/concepts/circuit-relay/)